venkatakaushikvemani/groww-mcp/README.md

 - **get-order-status**: Get the status of an order

 ## Requirements
-- Node.js v18 or later (or Docker)
+- Node.js v18 or later
 - A valid Groww API key

 ## Setup (Local)